Thiagoxsms/Thiagoxsms/README.md

 Data Scientist and Biomedical Enginner
 --------------------------------------

-I am a friendly, courteous and committed person, proactive, with passion for what I do; organized, with good communication, critical spirit, tenacious.
+I am a friendly, polite and dedicated person, proactive, with a passion for what I do; I am organised, with good communication skills, a critical mind and tenacious.
 I have a clear mind, logical, with a practical approach to problem solving, ability to work in a team, ability to adapt and learn, creativity, with common sense and passion for my career.
-I enjoy everything related to technology and computer science.
-Always looking forward to learn and implement new concepts.
-Responsible when I am given a task and above all quite perseverant when it comes to achieving a specific personal or common goal.
+I have a passion for technology and computer science.
+Always excited to learn and implement new concepts.
+Responsible when given a task and especially persistent when working towards a specific personal or collective goal.

 * 🌍  I'm based in Colombia, Medellin
 * 🧠  I'm learning Computer Vision and Unity